Moseley

-Moseley (/ˈmoʊzliː/ MOZE-lee) is an affluent suburb in south Birmingham, England, 3 mi south of the city centre.
+Moseley (/ˈmoʊzliː/ MOZE-lee) is a suburb in south Birmingham, England, 3 mi south of the city centre.

-It is located within the eponymous Moseley ward of the constituency of Hall Green and Moseley in the ceremonial county of the West Midlands.
+It is located within the eponymous Moseley ward of the constituency of Birmingham Hall Green and Moseley in the ceremonial county of the West Midlands.
 It historically lay within Worcestershire, abutting the county border with Warwickshire.

 History

 Moseley was listed as a settlement within the manor of Bromsgrove in the Domesday Book of 1086 as Museleie, from the Anglo-Saxon mús (mouse) + leáh (lea, meadow), which translates as either 'mouse clearing' or 'mouse-sized (i.e. small) clearing'.

 St Mary's Church, Moseley was licensed by the Bishop of Worcester (authorised by Pope Innocent VII) in February 1405.
 St Anne's Church, Moseley was opened in 1874 for the now extinct parish of Park Hill.
 The 600th anniversary of St Mary's was celebrated in 2005 with a series of special events.
 In 2012 the church bells, which had been named the worst-sounding in the country, were replaced.

 Either before or as a result of the dissolution of the monasteries, Moseley became a manor in its own right, though records of this are not evident.
 Certainly, Moseley Hall was 'rebuilt' in parkland in the early 1600s by the Grevis family, and rebuilt again by 1795 after being set on fire during rioting in 1791.
 It was donated in 1891 to the City of Birmingham by Richard Cadbury and now forms part of Moseley Hall Hospital.

 Spring Hill College, a Gothic revival construction built in 1857 and now home to Moseley School, is located in the south of the district.
 Former pupils include comedian Jasper Carrott and musician Bev Bevan of the Electric Light Orchestra.